nim-lang/nimble/readme.markdown

 software, but you should use Nimble to build the package before publishing it to ensure that the dependencies you specified are correct.

-To compile code that uses nimble managed packages with `nim`,you need to specify `--NimblePath:PATH` option.
+### Compile with `nim` after changing the nimble directory

+`nim` has been preconfigured to look at the default nimble directory while compiling, so no extra step is required to use nimble managed packages in your code.
+However, if you are using custom `nimbleDir`, you need to specify `--NimblePath:PATH` option (`nimblepath` is case insensitive).
 For example, if your `nimble` directory is located at `/some/custom/path/nimble`, this should work:

 ```
 nim c --nimblepath:/some/custom/path/nimble/pkgs main.nim
 ```

-Some code editors rely on `nim check` to check for errors under the hood (e.g. VScode), and the editor extension may not allow user to pass custom option to `nim check`, which will cause `nim check` to scream `Error: cannot open file:<the_package>`.
+Some code editors rely on `nim check` to check for errors under the hood (e.g. VScode), and the editor extension may not allow users to pass custom option to `nim check`, which will cause `nim check` to scream `Error: cannot open file:<the_package>`.
 In this case, you will have to use [Nim compiler's configuration files](https://nim-lang.org/docs/nimc.html#compiler-usage-configuration-files).
 Simply add the line:
 ```